 How Sadik Hussain found his comfort zone with Flipkart Samarth

-A differently abled seller and a veteran of the mattress industry, Sadik Hussain watched his peers move forward and build their businesses and couldn’t wait to do the same.
+A seller, a veteran of the mattress industry, and a person with disabilities, Sadik Hussain watched his peers move forward and build their businesses and couldn’t wait to do the same.
 Having amassed over 18 years of experience, Sadik was looking for the right outlet to channel his know-how and craftsmanship when his son introduced him to Flipkart Samarth.
 The rest, as they say, is history!

 These Bengaluru eco-warriors are doing sustainability right!